 Useful tools and resources for students

-Since 2007 Save the Student has been the resource students trust when looking to improve their finances.
-We now have over 1,000 guides, most of which are updated regularly.
+Since 2007 Save the Student has been the resource students trust to improve their finances.
+We now have over 1,000 regularly updated guides.

 For some of our meatier guides an online calculator, comparison tool or editable checklist can make life a whole lot easier when putting our advice into practice.

 This page is a live collection of all the handy tools and resources we've created for students, from understanding your specific loan repayments to finding the best phone contract.

 At the bottom we've also picked out some highlight guides and a couple of inspirational student stories we've covered.

 Find out how long it will take you to pay off your student loan, and how much you can expect to pay back.

 With rent being the biggest student cost, it's really important to know what you can afford to pay for the whole tenancy (typically 12 months).